 Slán libh, a cháirde!

 Translation: Goodbye, friends.
 Your next destination awaits—home.
-Before you head to the Dublin airport, enjoy your last few moments together.
+Before you head to the airport, enjoy your last few moments together.
 Take one more group photo.
 Grab that final drink.
 (Fine, maybe a couple of drinks.)
 But this isn’t goodbye.
 It’s, “See you later.”
 The only question is, where?

 EXTEND YOUR TRIP 2 WAYS